priyasundaresan/diffcloud_real2sim/README.md

 * This repo provides a framework for differentiable real-to-sim parameter estimation of deformable objects from real robot manipulation.
 * It is organized into
   * `real`: scripts for interfacing with a real Kinova robot + RealSense cameras for executing trajectories and recording point clouds
-  * `sim`: scripts for performing real-to-sim optimizations with differentiable and nondifferentiable methods.
+  * `sim`: scripts for performing real-to-sim optimizations with differentiable and nondifferentiable methods (TODO).
 * Please see the details of our DiffCloud implementation [here](https://github.com/priyasundaresan/diffcloud_real2sim/tree/master/sim/diffcloud)
 * Note, this is heavily built on [DiffSim] (https://github.com/YilingQiao/diffsim)